craigbarnes/dte/docs/dterc.md

 :   Create a new, empty buffer

 `-r`
-:   Split root instead of current window
+:   Split the root window, instead of the current window

 `-t`
 :   Create a new, empty buffer and mark it as "temporary" (always